-One thing I experimented with this year in my business is working with sponsors for my video content on YouTube.
+One thing I experimented with this year in my business is working with YouTube sponsors for my video content on my channel.
 Through this experience, I learned first hand how confusing the sponsorship-seeking process can be.
 Still, I know a lot of creative entrepreneurs are becoming interested in creating more sponsored content to generate additional income in their business.

-In this post, I’ll share more about my experience and give you 7 steps you can take to land your first video sponsor.
+In this post, I’ll share more about my experience and give you seven steps you can take to land your first video YouTube sponsor.

 Is there a particular topic you’ve talked about before that has gotten a lot of questions or feedback?
 Try starting there.
 Keep in mind that potential sponsors need to align with your brand, and they need to make sense when considering your industry and audience as well.